FZJ-IEK3-VSA/ETHOS.zoomin/README.md

 0. Before you begin:

-Please make sure you have mamba installed in your base environment
+Please make sure you have miniforge installed on your machine
-    ```bash
-    conda install mamba -c conda-forge
-    ```

 Also create the initial database.
 Steps to create the Database will follow soon.